silversonicaxel/gherkin-detailer/README.md

 ## Introduction
 gherkin-detailer is a tool that generates HTML reports related to the gherkins that are part of the project you are working on.
-Currently there are three sections available:
+Currently there are six sections available:
-* Files List
+* Files list
-* Features List
+* Features list
-* Scenarios List
+* Scenarios list
+* States list
+* Actions list
+* Outcomes list

 ## Installation